Busch Stadium Visitor Guide 2021: Everything you need to know17 March, 2021by Bounce

 Busch Stadium is easily reached from downtown St. Louis by public transit.
 The stadium has its own train station which is served by Metrolink Red and Blue lines.

 The downtown location of Busch Stadium means parking can be tricky.
 The stadium itself only has a little over 700 spaces, and parking can be difficult to find in the surrounding streets on game day.
 The best option is to use public transit to reach the stadium if possible.

 Overlooked by the iconic St. Louis Gateway Arch, Busch Stadium is an atmospheric place to catch a ball game.
 Although the stadium is relatively new, it continues a long legacy of baseball in the city, and is a point of pride for the residents of St. Louis.
 Plus, its downtown location makes it part of a far wider entertainment district with almost limitless options for fun.

-The stadium has no luggage lockers of its own.
-If you're carrying heavy bags, it's best to drop them off at a St. Louis bag storage before you attend an event at Busch Stadium.
+The stadium has a locker service now available.
+Or, if you're carrying heavy bags, why not drop them off at a St. Louis bag storage location before you attend an event at Busch Stadium?
 That way, you won't need to worry about security staff and will be free to relax and enjoy the game.